guilhemmarchand/trackme/docs/configuration.rst

 Indexers macro definition
 =========================

-The builtin views "Ops: Indexes queues" and "Ops: Parsing issues" rely on the usage of the following macro:
+The built-in views "Ops: Indexes queues" and "Ops: Parsing issues" rely on the usage of the following macro:

 ::